 - Move the seat as far to rear as it will go. - Press the child seat onto the "ISOFIX" retaining rings until the child seat can be heard to engage securely.
-If the child seat is equipped with "Toptether" anchor points, secure it to the correspondent ring.
+If the child seat is fitted with "Toptether" anchoring, connect it to the corresponding ring.
 If the child seat is fitted with any other antirotation system, follow the manufacturer instructions carefully. - Pull on both sides of the child seat to ensure that it is secure.

 Two "ISOFIX" retaining rings are fitted on each rear seat.
 In some vehicles, the rings are secured to the seat frame and in others they are secured to the rear floor.
-Access to "ISOFIX" rings is between the rear back rest and the seat.
-"Toptether" rings are located in the space behind the rear seats.
+The "ISOFIX" rings can be accessed between the seat back and the seat cushion.
+The "Toptether" rings are located in the rear space in the back.
 They are often located on the rear of the seat backs.